Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Relative Artin complexes, the labeled 4-cycle condition and the bowtie free condition

-The following is motivated from the work of Haettel \cite{haettel2021lattices,haettel2022link}. \begin{definition} Suppose $\Lambda'$ is an admissible linear subgraph of the Dynkin diagram $\Lambda$ of $A_S$ with consecutive vertices of $\Lambda'$ being $\{s_i\}_{i=1}^n$.
+The following is motivated by the work of Haettel \cite{haettel2021lattices,haettel2022link}.
+We refer to Definition~\ref{def:bowtie free0} and the discussion before for the definition of bowtie in a poset, as well as bowtie free posets. \begin{definition} Suppose $\Lambda'$ is an admissible linear subgraph of the Dynkin diagram $\Lambda$ of $A_S$ with consecutive nodes of $\Lambda'$ being $\{s_i\}_{i=1}^n$.
 We say the $(\Lambda,\Lambda')$-relative Artin complex is \emph{bowtie free} if the poset in Lemma~\ref{lem:poset} (2) is bowtie free.
-Note that the definition of bowtie free does not depend on the orientation of $\Lambda'$. \end{definition}
+Note that the property of being bowtie free does not depend on the choice of one of the two orientation of $\Lambda'$. \end{definition}

+Note that the property of being bowtie free is defined for the relative Artin complex $\Delta_{\Lambda,\Lambda'}$ only when $\Lambda'$ is a line.
 We record the following direct consequence of the definition.

 \begin{lem} Suppose $\Lambda'$ is an admissible linear subgraph of the Dynkin diagram $\Lambda$.
 Suppose $\Delta_{\Lambda,\Lambda'}$ is bowtie free.
 Then \begin{enumerate} \item if $s$ is an endpoint of $\Lambda'$, then the link of any vertex of type $\hat s$ in $\Delta_{\Lambda,\Lambda'}$ is bowtie free; \item if $\Lambda''$ is a linear subgraph of $\Lambda'$. then $\Delta_{\Lambda,\Lambda''}$ is bowtie free. \end{enumerate} \end{lem}